watsonpaul80/tipping_monster/Docs/sniper_overview.md

 💰 Volume: £2,134 matched
 ```

-- Only 5 are sent per batch to avoid spam.
+- Alerts sent in batches of 10 messages to avoid flooding.
-- Steamer data includes all drops from 08:00 and any previous snapshots.
+- Steamer data includes all drops from 08:00 and previous snapshots.

 ---

 ## 📋 Future Improvements

-- Add confidence filter from ML model (e.g. only show if >25% chance)
+- Add confidence filter from ML model (e.g., only show if >25% chance)
 - Score steamers using trends, trainer/jockey form, class drop, etc.
 - Add charts or emojis to show trend intensity
 - Telegram suppression for weak steamers